Aqu1tain/lockbot/README.md

 - Enable/disable commands prompt the initiating admin for confirmation before changes apply.
 - Any permission edits you make during maintenance stick around—LockBot only reverts overwrites it is still actively enforcing.

 During maintenance the bot automatically ensures two helper roles exist: `maintenance-temp` (assigned to all affected members) and `maintenance-bypass` (granting permanent visibility for staff you assign it to).
+It also stamps a `View Channel` deny for `@everyone` across every channel (aside from the maintenance room) so the lockdown is airtight.
 Feel free to tweak permissions while maintenance is active—the bot only restores overwrites it is still enforcing, so any manual edits you make remain in place after the unlock.

 ## State Persistence